OpenRefine/OpenRefine/docs/docs/manual/running.md

 The Undo/Redo tab will show you which step you’re on, and if you’re about to risk erasing work - by saying something like “4/5" or “1/7” at the end.

-##### Reusing Operations
+##### Reusing operations

 Operations that you perform in OpenRefine can be reused.
 For example, a formula you wrote inside one project can be copied and applied to another project later.

 To reuse one or more operations, you first extract it from the project where it was first applied.
-Click to the Undo/Redo tab and click “Extract…”.
+Click to the Undo/Redo tab and click “Extract….”
 This brings up a box that lists all operations up to the current state (it does not show undone operations).
 Select the operation or operations you want to extract using the checkboxes on the left, and they will be encoded as JSON on the right.
 Copy that JSON off to the clipboard.

 Move to the second project, go to the Undo/Redo tab, click “Apply…” and paste in that JSON.